DMZ Campaign (1969–1971): September

 On 7 September the ARVN 3rd Battalion, 3rd Regiment while on a sweep mission 24 km southwest of Quảng Trị found 21 PAVN killed by air the previous day.
 On 14 September near Firebase Barnett 24 km southwest of Quảng Trị, an ambush element from the ARVN 4th Battalion, 3rd Regiment killed 25 PAVN from the 9th Regiment; ARVN losses were five killed.
 On 18 September at 03:00 35 km southeast of Khe Sanh, aircraft of Company C, 2/17th Cavalry were conducting a forward looking infrared mission when they located and attacked 40 PAVN killing 18.
 On 20 September west of Gio Linh, a UH-1 from Company C, 158th Assault Helicopter Battalion was shot down while inserting a reconnaissance team from the 75th Ranger Regiment.
-Later in the morning, Company A, 1st Brigade received 60/82mm mortar fire after being inserted to secure the crash site.
+Later in the morning, Company A, 1st Brigade received 60/82 mm mortar fire after being inserted to secure the crash site.
 U.S. losses were four killed and seven missing.

 October

-On 8 October at 11:10 9 km southwest of Khe Sanh, helicopter gunships from Company C 3/17th Cavalry engaged forces from the Quảng Trị Rear Service killing 26.
-On 14 October west of Cam Lo, a unit of the ARVN 2nd Regiment engaged a PAVN company from the 27th Regiment killing three and capturing 100 RPG grenades and 200 82mm mortar rounds.
+On 8 October at 11:10 9 km southwest of Khe Sanh, helicopter gunships from Company C 3/17th Cavalry engaged forces from the Quảng Trị Rear Service, killing 26.
+On 14 October west of Cam Lo, a unit of the ARVN 2nd Regiment engaged a PAVN company from the 27th Regiment, killing three and capturing 100 RPG grenades and 200 82 mm mortar rounds.
 On 17 October at 09:10 the ARVN 2nd Troop, 7th Cavalry and the U.S. 14th Engineer Battalion, while conducting a minesweeping operation 13 km south of Quang Tri, were ambushed by elements of the PAVN 808th Battalion.
-The ARVN/U.S. troops returned fire killing 19 PAVN; U.S. losses were two killed and two M113s destroyed.
+The ARVN/U.S. troops returned fire, killing 19 PAVN; U.S. losses were two killed and two M113s destroyed.

 November

 On 14 November 14 km south-southwest of Quảng Trị the ARVN 3rd Company, 4th Battalion, 1st Regiment engaged elements of the PAVN 814th Battalion.
-The PAVN withdrew at 14:00 hours leaving 21 dead; ARVN losses were one killed.
-On 22 November at 15:45 105 82mm mortar rounds hit Firebase Fuller killing one ARVN.
+The PAVN withdrew at 14:00 hours, leaving 21 dead; ARVN losses were one killed.
+On 22 November at 15:45 105 82 mm mortar rounds hit Firebase Fuller, killing one ARVN.